Skip to content

 METHODS

-12. Following the second rise, turn the dough out onto a lightly floured worksurface.
-Cover a pizza peel with a piece of parchment paper, sprinkled with flour or cornmeal.
-Cut the dough in half with a dough scraper to make two, 12-inch pizza crusts.
-Pat one dough ball half into a rough circle, then pick up by the edges and rotate, letting the weight of the dough stretch the circle out to the desired size.
-This dough will be a little soft and will tear more easily than a traditional, white-flour dough, so use a light touch and try to form the pizza shape with a minimum of handling – the more you manipulate the dough, the wetter/stickier it will get and the more difficult it will get to handle.
-Besides, a rustic, sort-of-kind-of-circle shape just proves that it was homemade!
+5. Shape and cook.
+Turn the dough out onto a lightly floured work surface.
+Cover a pizza peel with a piece of parchment, or sprinkle liberally with flour or cornmeal.
+Cut the dough in half to make two, 12-inch pizza crusts.
+Pat one half into a rough circle, then, using a combination of light rolling and stretching, shape into a 10 to 12-inch round.
+This dough will be a little soft and will tear more easily than a traditional, white-flour dough, so use a light touch and try to form the pizza shape with a minimum of handling; the more you manipulate the dough, the stickier it will get and the more difficult it will be to shape.
+If the middle tears, patch it together and continue shaping.
+Spread the shaped dough onto the parchment and pile on your favorite toppings.
+If desired, brush the edges of the dough with olive oil and sprinkle with grated cheese.
+Slide pizza, on parchment, directly onto a baking stone, or onto the preheated baking sheet.
+Bake topped pizza for approximately 7 – 9 minutes; par-bake crusts for freezing for 2 – 3 minutes.

 Yields enough dough for two, 12-inch pizzas, one 16-inch pizza, two 10-inch calzones, two 9-inch deep-dish pizzas, or one double-crusted, 10-inch stuffed pizza.